-Aligned with the Massachusetts History and Social Science Frameworks, students begin their study of United States history with a review of the origins and main events of the American Revolution, Constitutional principles, and events of the early Republic then examine the causes and consequences of the Civil War.
-Course activities emphasize organizing information and data from multiple primary and secondary sources, analyzing the purpose and point of view of each source, distinguishing opinion from fact, evaluating the credibility, accuracy, and relevance of each source, and arguing or explaining conclusions, using valid reasoning and evidence.
+Aligned with the Massachusetts History and Social Science Frameworks, this course will examine the significance of major periods of our nation's history.
+Students begin their study of United States history with a review of the origins and main events of the American Revolution, Constitutional principles, and events of the early Republic.
+They examine the causes and consequences of the Civil War, industrialization, immigration, Progressivism, and the role of the United States in World War I. In studying these topics, students apply grades 9-10 reading, writing, speaking and listening skills, and learn vocabulary and concepts related to history and social science.
 The breadth and depth of the content will be differentiated to accommodate learning issues specific to students' needs.
+Enrollment in this course requires an IEP, TEAM recommendation, and parental consent.

-4010: College Preparatory 21st Century Civic Literacy (semester-long course)
+4010: College Preparatory 21st Century Civic Literacy

 These standards, based in part on the Massachusetts Digital Literacy and Computer Science Standards, are designed to be taught for a quarter to a half of a school year.
 They examine topics such as analysis of media, and the impact of journalism at various periods of United States history.
-Students study these topics by exploring and researching guiding questions such as, "Why is a free press essential to democracy?" and "What are principles of responsible journalism?"
-Further aligned with the Massachusetts Frameworks, course activity emphasizes demonstration of civic knowledge, skills, and dispositions, development of focused questions or problem statements, and conduct inquiries.
+Students study these topics by exploring and researching guiding questions such as, "Why is a free press essential to democracy?" and "What are principles of responsible journalism?
+In studying these topics, students apply grade 9 reading, writing, speaking and listening skills, and learn vocabulary and concepts related to history and social science.
+As part of this course, students engage in a student-led, civics project supporting the development of civic knowledge, skills, and dispositions as defined in the MA DESE History and Social Science Curriculum Framework.
+Civics learning is the acquisition of knowledge, the intellectual skills, and the applied competencies that citizens need for informed and effective participation in civics and democratic life.
+A non-partisan, student-led civics project is based on action civics a process of applying civic knowledge, skills, and dispositions to mobilize change leading to systems impact.

-4011: Digital Literacy (semester-long course)
+4011: Digital Literacy